collectivexyz/collective-governance-v1/SECURITY.md

 - **POLICY**:

-_Our security policy is to fix security vulnerabilities prior to making other changes. a. priori we set out to provide test coverage including coverage of vulnerable use cases to avoid or eliminate the possiblity of security vulnerabilities.
-We solicit feedback from our community as well encourage transparency through open source software processes._
+_Our security policy is to fix security vulnerabilities prior to making other changes. a. priori we set out to provide test coverage including coverage of vulnerable use cases to avoid or eliminate the possibility of security vulnerabilities.
+We solicit feedback from our community as well as encourage transparency through open source software processes._

 The "Collective Governance" team and community take all security bugs in "Collective Governance" seriously.
 Thank you for improving the security of "Collective Governance".
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.